rahulpatel902/FlowChat/README.md

 FlowChat is a modern real‑time chat application built with a Django backend and a React frontend, using Firebase for realtime messaging and storage.

-Live deployments are designed for Vercel (frontend) and Render (backend).
+Live deployments are designed for Vercel (frontend), Render (backend), and Neon (managed PostgreSQL).
 See `DEPLOYMENT_GUIDE.md` for step‑by‑step hosting on free tiers.

 ---